 - Tesla for ATVs

 The green revolution never really came because we had many entrepreneurs working on pie in the sky ideas with no real world applications or practicality.
 Tesla was really the first of its kind.
 It paved the way forward.
 So with that said, why do we need 100s of Teslas?
-The answer is economies of scale and network effects
+The answer is economies of scale and network effects, Teslas are also the perfect solution to prevent most traffic accidents, on the while make sure to check out these online traffic school courses.

 Economies of scale for battery production